Bitch Hug: Plot

-Kristin is an 18-year-old girl who wrote for her school newspaper.
-She has a list of a thousand things she wishes to do before she dies, and to visit New York City as the first on the list.
-Kristin has a rocky relationship with her sister Linn, with Linn telling Kristin that Kristin is pathetic with no talent.
+Kristin is an 18-year-old girl who writes for her school newspaper.
+She has a bucket list of a thousand things she wishes to do before she dies.
+Visiting New York City is the first on the list.
+Kristin has a rocky relationship with her sister Linn, who tells Kristin that Kristin is pathetic with no talent.

-After graduating gymasium, Kristin is given an assignment to report on her upcoming trip to New York.
+After graduating gymnasium, Kristin is given an assignment to report on her upcoming trip to New York.
 The night prior the flight, she attended a graduation party with her schoolmates, where she met Gustav.
-They then went to Gustav's house in the woods to have sex, but were interrupted when Gustav's little brother asked to be tucked in.
+They then went to Gustav's house in the woods to have sex, but were interrupted when Gustav's little brother, Neo, asked to be tucked in.
 With the night ruined, Kristin explores the house, where she meets Gustav's sister Andrea, a 16-year old coming back from her nightly run through the woods.
-Kristin and Andrea then get to chatting, while laying back and drinking strong alcohol.
+Kristin and Andrea then get to chatting, while lying back and drinking strong alcohol.
 Andrea convinces Kristin to watch "half a movie", since Kristin must go to New York in two hours.
 Nonetheless, they both sleep in during the entire movie, and Gustav unwittingly shut off Kristin's alarm on her phone.
-Panicked, she rushed to the airport to no avail, and comes back to Andrea angry, blaming her for the delay.
+Panicked, she rushed to the airport to no avail, and comes back to Andrea morose, blaming her for the delay.
 Kristin tries to reschedule her ticket, but the airline could only book her on another flight if another passenger cancels their reservations.

-Kristin initially goes back home, but realizing that all her acquaintances believe she's on her way to New York, she asks Andrea if she could hide in her house.
+Kristin initially goes back home, but realizing that all her acquaintances believe she's on her way to New York, she asks Andrea if she could hide in her house, and avoid immense humiliation.
 During the house tour, finding a room for Kristin to stay in, Kristin jokes to Andrea next to the swimming pool that Andrea and Gustav, and their parents, had sex in the pool.
-In anger, Andrea pushed kristin in the pool, where Kristin reveals her inability to swim.
-Andrea finally gives the attic for Kristin, despite having the master bedroom vacant and having a hole in the roof.
+In retaliation, Andrea pushed Kristin in the pool, where Kristin reveals her inability to swim.
+Andrea lets Kristin stay in the attic, despite a hole in the roof and a vacant master bedroom.
 Andrea explains that their parents are away on a trip.
 In the meanwhile, under pressure from the newspaper to publish her trip's experiences, she must fake her trip to New York with Andrea's help.
 During Kristin's stay in the house, they befriend each other.